Friday, August 24, 2007

 Crewing speaks of the service for the greater-good.
 Such service succeeds when each crew member individually takes responsibility to advance his or her own level of personal mastery while responding to their own inner sense of self-motavating vision.
 Crewing's efficiency depends on the collective mastering of the crew's shared and modeled Team Vision.
 Forming a crew requires the dynamic of fellowship.
 This fellowship begins, in an all-volunteer crew, by identifying a definite stated purpose or goal for the cruise.
 The Crew's shared purpose must be carefully maintained by its officers.
 The navigator, is only one example, of one who must be systemic in his charting the stated course.

-periodically revisited by all concerned.
+Fellowship is the opportunity to renew the focus of all and the shared purpose and goal must be periodically revisited by all concerned.
 Such fellowship (more than just "many fellows-in-a-ship" ~ forgive me for this bit of 'fluf,' please.) amidst the crew describes their spirit of serving one another and others to the Glory of the Lord.
 In the case of the Cape Crew, these are far more than mere words, the Lord has seen fit to truly bless the Cape Crew with a strong grouping of fully committed partners - all fellowshipping and serving out of true Love for Christ.

 Tuesday, August 7, 2007